actionquake/distrib/releasenotes/AQtion v1.3 Release Notes.md

 AQtion v1.3 Release Notes
+---
 A big callout to all of the AQ2World Team for this massive update!
 We couldn't have done it without you!

-Distribution changes
+Distribution / Asset changes
 - Main game asset changes:
   - All assets from Quake II Retail and Demo have been removed or replaced.
 In most cases, the files that existed in this distribution weren't even needed, like enemy AI models.
 Those that AQtion needed were replaced with high quality replacements.
       - Assets affected are game .wal textures, a good deal of sound effects, models, and player skins.
 If you own a retail copy of Quake II ([which we highly recommend picking up if you haven't played it!](https://store.steampowered.com/app/2320/Quake_II/)), you can copy the pak files over from `baseq2` into `action` to restore the original sounds, skins and textures.
 For more details, see below under Game changes.
   - Rearranged where files live, structurally.
 This consolidates files better for general management.
 Main game files are now located in `baseaq`, while downloads and custom paks/pkz file should still go into `action`
     - Consolidated all content into a single pkz file (`pak0.pkz`), configs moved to `pak1.pkz` in `baseaq`
   - Mac game libs are now a `.dylib` extension

-Game changes
   - Removed all Quake II retail player skins
   - Replaced several hundred old .wal textures
   - Replaced idle sound effects
   - Replaced 10-1 countdown announcer
   - Replaced footstep sound effects
-  - More footstep and hard landing sounds are now available with the toggle `cl_new_movement_sounds`
+    - Larger variety of footstep and hard landing sounds are now available with the toggle `cl_new_movement_sounds`
   - Replaced damage sound effects (fall, hit, death sounds)
   - Replaced grenade explosion effects
-- Replaced almo
+  - Replaced dozens of ambient map sounds
+  - Added a bunch of new player skins
+  - New gib and on-ground item models (big thanks to the Reaction 3 team!)

+AQ2-TNG Game changes

-- Added toggleable weapon sounds to q2pro (via llsound) and menu options.
+- Added adjustable weapon sounds (via llsound) and menu options.
 This is only enabled if the server has `llsound 1`.
   - [See this document snippet for config details](https://github.com/actionquake/aq2-tng/blob/aqtion/TNG-manual.txt#L189-L199)
-- New gib and on-ground item models (big thanks to the Reaction 3 team!)
 - Added `irvision` to menu as bindable
-- Added a bunch of new player skins
 - Added default binds for bot management (rebind-able)
   - F6 removes all bots
   - F7 adds 1 bot